Sudip5401/NewsFeed/README.md

 - Dagger Hilt
 - Retrofit2
 - Navigation Architecture Component
-- Unit tests
+- Unit and UI tests

 ## API Key

-Here is the Api key added at Constant file, which are being used to fetch the details.
+Note: Here is the Api key added at Constant file, which are being used to fetch the details.
 If API key expires then generate a newer one for accessing the API further.